dbusra/MicroserviceTutorial/README.txt

 ii) dbcontext (representation of db) is created iii) dbset is represantation of 'table' 'entity' iv) added dbcontext to startup 'dependency injection?'

+this part is dependency injection private readonly AppDbContext _context;

+        public PlatformRepository(AppDbContext context) // AppDbContext is injected in Startup {
+            _context = context;
+        }